iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/what-is-a-project.md

   have pushed to your Git repository.
 - [Visualize the experiments][visualize] using plots and trend charts.
 - [Compare experiments][compare].
-- [Run new experiments][run-experiments] on your own cloud instances directly from Iterative Studio.
+- [Run new experiments][run-experiments], including on your own cloud instances, directly from Iterative Studio.
 - [Track live metrics and plots][live-metrics-and-plots] by sending them to Iterative Studio by using [DVCLive].